Robert Fultz has never left College of DuPage.

 “Bob Johnson had just retired from COD and was working at Dynagear, and they were looking for some part-time help.
 He reached out to Roger Jacks, my drafting teacher, who told me to apply,” he said.
 “With the CNC classes I was taking and Bob’s help, I started writing programs for Dynagear.”

-Thirty years later, he still teaches part-time at College of DuPage and enjoys working in the manufacturing industry.
-He’s teaching two new classes as part of the new CNC Operations certificate – Manufacturing 2252, CNC Operations, and Manufacturing 2200, Production Technology.
+More than 30 years later, he still teaches part-time at College of DuPage and enjoys working in the manufacturing industry.
+His classes include two that are part of the CNC Operations certificate – Manufacturing 2252, CNC Operations, and Manufacturing 2200, Production Technology.

 “I get to work with machines that cost more than a house, computer software that is more expensive than a car and make parts that have tolerances smaller than a human hair,” he said.